spinfal/theme-changer/README.md

 # theme-changer

-a tool that will spam change, or just change your discord theme automatically.
+a tool that will spam change, or just change your discord theme automatically, putting too low of a delay might trigger discord's anti-abuse measures

 ## installation